Difference between backflow preventer

 Frequently Asked Questions

-Most local codes require annual testing of backflow preventers to ensure they are functioning properly.
-This should be done by a licensed plumber or certified backflow tester.
+Most local codes require annual testing of backflow preventers to ensure they are functioning properly and providing the necessary protection.

 Connect with certified professionals in your area